What Are The 5 Types Of Depression And How Can You Determine Which You Have?

 What Type of Depression Do I Have and What Can be Done?

-According to the National Institute of Mental Health, depressed persons should see a doctor or counselor for an official diagnosis.
-The simple reason being that between so many different people and walks of life, not everyone "experiences the same depression symptoms."
+According to the National Institute of Mental Health, depressed persons should see a doctor or counselor to receive an official diagnosis.
+The reason is that between so many different people and walks of life "experiences the same depression symptoms."

 For example, men have been observed to show more introverted symptoms of irritability, fatigue, and emotional numbness, as well as trouble sleeping.
-Men are also more likely to turn to drugs or alcohol which leads to reckless behavior.
+Men are also more likely to turn to drugs or alcohol, which leads to reckless behavior.
+Substance abuse can be a sign that someone (men in particular it seems) is suffering from underlying depression.
+This needs to be addressed by a mental health professional.

-When asking "what types of depression do I have?" when speaking to a qualified professional, you might take a test or answer a series of questions.
+When you ask, "what types of depression do I have?" when you're speaking to a qualified professional, you might take a test or answer a series of questions.
 A doctor visit is highly recommended since he/she can test you for physical problems that could lead to depressive symptoms.
-The types of depression test questions usually include a timeline of when you noticed symptoms or feelings developing, and any lifestyle changes that occurred around this time.
+The types of depression test questions usually include a timeline of when you noticed symptoms or feelings developing and any lifestyle changes that occurred around this time.

 Do Types of Therapy for Depression Really Work?

 Statistically, according to the National Health Institute and Depression and Bipolar Support Alliance, 80 percent of subjects showed an improvement with a combination of medication therapy, psychotherapy and support group help.
-The biggest challenge has been motivating people to come forward and get help, along with a recurring problem with making patients comply with medication treatment as directed.
+The biggest challenge has been motivating people to come forward and get help, along with a recurring problem with making patients comply with medical treatment as directed.
 About 50 percent of all unsuccessful cases could be attributed to the patient's decision to stop taking the medication.
+It's important to discuss your medication plan with a licensed provider such as a psychiatrist, MD or psychiatric RN.

 The healthcare professional's diagnosis is particularly important since even among various types of therapies for depression, there are differences in psychotherapy approaches, as well as medication types.